Capital project

 • A/C Units in Server and Distance Learning replacement.
 These units are not working efficiently and replacement would allow for reliable efficient cooling of these areas.

 It is unlikely all of the above projects would be completed through this proposal.
-The district would determine the final project scope after bids on all items are received.
+The district will determine the final project scope after bids on all items are received.

 What is a Capital Improvement Project?